 In general, we recommend creating a new pool for each non-Google Cloud environment that needs to access Google Cloud resources, such as development, staging, or production environments.

-Workload identity providers
+Workload identity pool providers

 - Azure Active Directory

-- On-premises Active Directory
+- On-premises Active Directory Federation Services (AD FS)

 - Kubernetes clusters

 Workload identity federation follows the OAuth 2.0 token exchange specification.
-You provide a credential from an external identity provider to the Secure Token Service, which verifies the identity on the credential, and then returns a federated token in exchange.
+You provide a credential from an external identity provider to the Security Token Service, which verifies the identity on the credential, and then returns a federated token in exchange.

 Credentials typically include attributes that provide information about the identity asserted by the credential, such as its name, email, or user ID.
 Attribute mapping applies the attributes from an external token to a Google token.
 This lets IAM use tokens from external providers to authorize access to Google Cloud resources.